Adding a platform like Pendo to your tech stack can unlock plenty of opportunities for the growth of your product.

 1- UserGuiding vs Pendo – easier and more extensive user onboarding

-UserGuiding is a no-code product adoption platform that doubles down on customer and user onboarding with powerful in-app elements.
+UserGuiding is a no-code product adoption platform that doubles down on customer experience and user onboarding with powerful in-app experience elements.

 It works with a Chrome browser extension that lets you create various user onboarding elements directly on your website.